i40-Tools/I40KG/README.md

-# StandardsVocabulary
+# Standards Ontology (STO)
+This repository host the development of the Standard Ontology.
-StandardsVocabulary is used for describing standards and their relations.
-Characteristics of I4.0 standards are described using StandardsVocabulary, and these descriptions are exploited for classifying standards from different perspectives according to reference architectures.
-Moreover, semantics encoded in StandardsVocabulary allows for the discovery of relations between I4.0 standards, and for mappings across reference architectures proposed by different industrial communities.
+The Standards Ontology is used for describing standards and their relations.
+Characteristics of I4.0 standards are described and these descriptions are exploited for classifying standards from different perspectives according to reference architectures development in different countries.
+Moreover, semantics encoded in the Standard Ontology allows for the discovery of relations between I4.0 standards, and for mappings across reference architectures proposed by different industrial communities such as RAMI, NIST, etc.

-# LOV
+# Reused Vocabularies
-Linked Open Vocabularies (LOV): a gateway to reusable semantic vocabularies on the Web<br/>
+To build the Standard Ontology, as well as to populate it we have reused the following vocabularies<br/>
-foaf,vcard,cc,dbpedia,geonomes,purl,schema.org,purl & dcterms
+foaf, vcard, cc, dbpedia, geonomes, purl, schema.org, purl & dcterms

 # Reference Architectures IOT